AlexBocken/bibel/README.md

 # bibel

+Read the Word of God from your terminal

 This is the Einheitsübersetzung from 1980 without annotations.
 An implementation to allow for annotations might be useful in the future.

-I'm currently working on adding all the introductions to the books as the zeroth chapter of each book.

-Read the Word of God from your terminal

-Code largely based off of [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but of course in german.
+Code largely based off of [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git).
+Luke Smith ([lukesmith.xyz](https://lukesmith.xyz/)) brought my attention to this software via a video of his.

 ## Usage